Shaping the Success of Online Communities

 Megan Knittel, Shelby Pitts, and Rick Wash.
 “The Most Trustworthy Coin: How Ideology Builds and Maintains Trust in Bitcoin” ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW 2019).
 2019. ( Link )

 Knittel, M., and Wash, R..
 “How True Bitcoiners Work on Reddit to Maintain Bitcoin.”
-Poster in The 2019 CHI Conference On Human Factors In Computing Systems.
+Poster in Extended Abstracts of the 2019 CHI Conference On Human Factors In Computing Systems.
 2019.

 Jacob Solomon and Rick Wash.
 “Critical Mass of What?
 Exploring Community Growth in WikiProjects” Proceedings of the International AAAI Conference on Weblogs and Social Media (ICWSM).
 Ann Arbor, MI.
 June 2014. ( Abstract, PDF )